Day 260 · Thursday, September 17

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 260, Love That Never Ends.
+This is By God's Call — day 260, Your Own Account.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.